turboMaCk/glue/README.md

 This package is still in a really early stage of development and needs to be tested in the field.
 Personally I still need to sort out a few things.
-For instance is it really a good idea to include `view` handling, since not every `Component` (or maybe rather `Service` in that case) actually has to have a view?
+For instance is it really a good idea to include `view` handling.
+Or if its API is really right.
-Anyway I hope this provides a good base for further improvements and discussion of how to compose larger apps with TEA.
+First of all `view` is not really related to `(Model, Cmd msg)` pair itself.
+Also view is API are usually thing that varies most between modules.
+On the other hand it's nice to refer to modules view same way you refer to it's update.
+Anyway since this package is still in early experimental stage I'll leave this question open.

 ## License